-Conditional formatting is a great feature introduced in Access 2000, it allows you to apply different formats to records on a forms based on values and formulas you setup.
-In this example I’m going to build on a article by Microsoft you can find here.
+Conditional formatting is a great feature introduced in Access 2000, it allows you to apply different formats to records on a form based on values and formulas you setup.
+In this example, I’m going to build on an article by Microsoft you can find here.

 Colors are better for some…

 My client wanted to use colors to quickly see the status of each item, (I would have normally used a drop down box for easy sorting on status, both colors and drop downs have their benefits and drawbacks).
 I added buttons to each record so that the customer can click on each to change the status as shown below:

 Each button assigns a numeric value to the GraphicStatusID field and saves the record so that the user can immediately see the change on the form.
 Here’s the button code:

 (Notice there are five buttons above, one color per button.
 I overcame that obstacle by not using the whole row, read more below.)

 There are many reasons to use code instead of Access’ interface to add formatting conditions, mainly it’s a lot easier to apply the formatting when you have to do many controls on your form.
 Having it all in one place will make it easy to update the formulas and formating too.

 The first step is to use the Tag property to identify which controls on your form will be processed by your code, in this case I used “Conditional”.
 I then used the code posted here and called the ApplyCondFormatting subroutine on the form’s Load event.